JMRI: MERG CBUS Event Table

 It is not currently possible to load previous session data into the table from file.

-You can import event and node numbers, names and their node names from a FCU config file.
+You can import event names and node names from a MERG FCU config file.
+This is accessed from the JMRI CBUS Node Manager, where the FCU file can be previewed before import.

 - ASON - Sent when user clicks send on / toggle button, node number 0